-The question of how efficient are solar panels is important in its viability as a power generating technology and as a profitable one.
+The question of how efficient are solar panels is important in their viability as a power generating technology and as a profitable one.
 People often have the misconception that solar power is free because sunlight is free and so we should use solar power.
-But the development, production, and implementation of solar power on a wide scale is dependent on how efficient are solar panels.
-Though the technologies of solar cell production have contributed to a rise of efficiency and a lower cost, solar cells continue to be an emerging technology instead of a widely utilized one.
+But the development, production, and implementation of solar power on a wide scale are dependent on how efficient are solar panels.
+Though the technologies of solar cell production have contributed to a rise in efficiency and a lower cost, solar cells continue to be an emerging technology instead of a widely utilized one.

 Solar power is an important green energy technology as sunlight is virtually limitless in supply and does not produce pollution.
 Knowing how efficient are solar panels and how to increase efficiency will be important in spreading the use of this green energy.

 Measures of Efficiency in determining how efficient are solar panels

 There are many ways of measuring just how efficient are solar panels.
 This includes the thermodynamic efficiency limit and theoretical energy conversion and actual efficiency.
 This just indicates just how much energy from sunlight can be converted into electricity and how much energy the solar cell actually can convert.
 While in theory over 80% of sunlight can be converted into energy, given normal conditions the conversion of a single junction silicon solar cell will have an efficiency of just over 30%.

 How efficient are solar panels is also important in marketing it for commercial use.
 Currently there are several applications for solar panels aside from large scale power generation.
 Commercially available solar panels have an efficiency range of about 15%.
 While this may seem low, it is actually enough to provide for various needs.
 Solar panels are now used for charging various gadgets and even as backup power for homes and car